 The queen bed in our bedroom was just right for me and Christina and there was enough room to fit our pack n’ play for the kiddo.
 Also in the bedroom, we found plenty of closet space to store our clothes.

-I look forward to coming back and staying in more of their cabins just to get a feel for them.
-You can learn more about all of Engadine’s cabins here.
+I look forward to coming back and staying in more of their cabins to get the full experience!

-When we left Engadine, I knew this was a place that I wanted to visit again.
-Rick and Tom have cultivated a warm and welcoming environment that I think any person could enjoy.
+When we left Engadine Inn and Cabins, I knew this was a place that I wanted to visit again.
+That desire to return is the last thing we love about this place.
+We truly do regard this as the best bed and breakfast in Asheville.
+Rick and Tom have cultivated a warm and welcoming environment that any visitor would enjoy.

-We might’ve chosen the cabins because we brought our little one, but I think we’ll be back sans kid to enjoy the rest of the place.
-Sorry, Kiddo, but that Engadine Suite is screaming our names.
+We chose the cabins because we brought our little one, but I think we’ll be back sans kid to enjoy the rest of the place.
+Sorry kiddo, but that Engadine Suite is screaming our names!

 While we plan our return trip to Engadine, we’d love to know where you’ll be staying here.
 Are you an inn person or would you go for one of the cabins?

 If you’ve stayed at Engadine Inn and Cabins in Candler before, we’d love to know your thoughts.